Types of Degrees Organizational Leadership Majors Are Getting

 |Race/Ethnicity||Number of Grads|

-Students from other countries are interested in Organizational Leadership, too.
+Organizational Leadership appeals to people across the globe.
 About 1.7% of those with this major are international students.

 How Much Do Organizational Leadership Majors Make?